Hi! I am Dev, a New Delhi, India, based travel writer/photographer.

 I have created this website for sharing my experiences, fulfilling my travel-dreams, and helping others realising theirs too!

 So Let’s Start With My Story In Detail, Perhaps!

-Growing up in a confused and muddled neighbourhood of New Delhi, I was never a big traveller.
-In fact I was so incurious about travelling, that despite living in Europe for a couple of years, I never found myself fascinated with the idea of exploring that beautiful continent.
-But in 2014, I went on my first ever solo backpacking trip in Himalayas, where I met a group of backpackers.
+Growing up in a confused and muddled neighbourhood, in New Delhi, I was never a big traveller.
+In fact, I was so incurious about travelling that despite living in Europe for a couple of years, I never tried exploring that beautiful continent.
+Then in 2014, I went on my first ever solo backpacking trip to the Himalayas, where I met a group of backpackers.
 They were on an indefinite leave to travel the world, and a few weeks of aimless wandering with them opened me to a world of new possibilities.
-I explored my own country, and its different cultures — in a way I did never before.
+I explored my own country, and its rich cultures in a way I did never before.
 From that moment on, I was hooked on travel.
-I came back home, continued my job for next few months, saved most of the money, only to eventually quit, and hit the road forever.
+I came back home, continued my job in New Delhi for the next few months and saved all the money I earned — only to eventually quit the job, and hit the road forever.
 And that’s where I’ve been ever since.

 HOW THIS WEBSITE WILL HELP YOU

 One, as a travel blog where personal travel accounts, destination-specific articles, ideal itineraries, and the useful travel advice will help people you plan your next trip.

 I will be recommending places to stay and experiences to try, for someone on a normal person’s budget and schedule.
 In other words, I will share my knowledge and help you make your next holiday bigger and better.

 And two, I also write on Blogging Tips and help people Start A Travel Blog from the scratch and make it efficient to a point that it starts generating revenues for you in return, and help you travel for indefinitely.

 - Read about the places Footloosedev has travelled to so far.
 Or check out destination guides.

 - Learn about useful tips on how to travel for cheaper and longer; and master the art of solo travelling.